Skip to Content

 6. Birds

-Birds are considered to be vertebrates since they have wings and feathers.
+Birds are vertebrates since they have wings and feathers.
 The easiest way to differentiate between birds and the rest of the animals is their wings.

-Penguins and other birds can survive easily on land and water like ducks.
-But they cannot breathe inside it.
-Instead, they can only swim on the surface.
+Penguins and other birds can survive easily on land and water like ducks, but cannot breathe in water and, instead, only swim on the surface.

 All birds have wings or flippers that they can use to swim, display their threats, or perform mating dances.